Appears on: Mendelssohn’s Scottish & Gabriel Kahane

 Gabriel Kahane stunned Symphony audiences in 2018 with his oratorio emergency shelter intake form, which examined inequality through the twin lenses of housing and homelessness.
 Now, Kahane joins the Symphony as Creative Chair, a mutli-faceted role in which he will not only write and perform three substantial works, but also serve as an advisor for contemporary programming on the Classical Series.
 And crucially, he will produce two new concert series: Open Music, a composer-driven chamber series to be held in smaller Portland venues, and an indie concert series in which marquee pop artists will collaborate with dynamic composers and orchestrators.

-This season, Kahane will premiere Pattern of the Rail, six orchestral settings from his 2018 album Book of Travelers, as well as the full orchestral version of “Empire Liquor Mart (9127 S. Figueroa St.)” from his acclaimed 2014 album The Ambassador.
-These works will be presented at the Arlene Schnitzer Concert Hall on December 7–9, 2019, as part of the Classical Series.
+In the 2019/20 Season, Kahane premiered Pattern of the Rail, six orchestral settings from his 2018 album Book of Travelers, as well as the full orchestral version of “Empire Liquor Mart (9127 S. Figueroa St.)” from his acclaimed 2014 album The Ambassador.
+He returns in February 2021 to perform an Oregon Symphony commission, The Right to Be Forgotten.

 For the Open Music Series, Kahane will invite a composer or musician featured on the Symphony’s classical program that weekend to examine their creative approach by curating a concert of their own design with music as well as art in other forms that inspires their work.
 Kahane will be on stage as moderator, friend, conversationalist, and occasionally a cameo performer; a small ensemble from the Oregon Symphony will serve as house band.
 The debut Open Music concert on March 13, 2020, will feature Pulitzer Prize-winning composer Caroline Shaw.